mautic/grapesjs-preset-mautic/README.md

 1. Build the preset: `npm run build` (done by author)
 2. [Create a PR](https://github.com/mautic/grapesjs-preset-mautic/pulls) (done by author)
-3. Checkout the branch of the preset somewhere locally: e.g. `gh pr checkout PR`
+3. Checkout the branch of the preset somewhere locally.
+E.g. `gh pr checkout PR`
 4. Change into the plugin directory: e.g. `cd mautic/plugins/GrapesJSBuilderBundle`
 5. Change the code for the import path of the preset in `plugins/GrapesJsBuilderBundle/Assets/library/js/builder.service.js` to the local version of the preset.
 E.g.
   ```js